soanvig/mm-jsr/README.md

 **BEWARE**: setting new limit (via API) refreshes all values to ensure noone exceeds the limit.
 This cause *n* refresh events to be called.

+If you change the `show` property after initializing JSR, some limit need to be set to update visibility state.

+To disable limit set it to `null`.

 ## CSS configuration